United Company RUSAL Plc: Continuing Connected Transactions Repair Services

 |

-The consideration under the New Repair Services Contracts is to be paid
+The consideration under the New Repair Services Contract is to be paid

 in cash via wire transfer or set-off of counter obligations.